plasmacel/makekit/README.md

 TODO

-# III Toolchains and compilers
+# III Development environments and compilers

 1. Download and install the latest stable binary distribution of LLVM/clang for your OS: http://releases.llvm.org